svaksha/Julia.jl/Programming-Paradigms.md

 + [YAML.jl](https://github.com/dcjones/YAML.jl) :: A flexible data serialization format that is designed to be easily read and written by human beings.

 ### [Type Parameters](http://en.wikipedia.org/wiki/TypeParameter)
++ [Traits.jl](https://github.com/mauro3/Traits.jl) :: Traits package contracts on a type or a tuple of types and allows dispatch to work with them.
 + [TypeCheck.jl](https://github.com/astrieanna/TypeCheck.jl) :: a type checker for Julia.
    + **DOCS**
    + ["% coverage" for Number documentation, for example, what % of concrete types have abs() defined?](https://github.com/astrieanna/TypeCheck.jl#methodswithdescendantstdatatypeonlyleavesboolfalselimint10)